-We want to adapt the difficulty test level to the score history of the learner, and to give him the chance to improve in topics where he has more weaknesses.
-Specifically, if a learner scores low in a particular topic, the next test should have more questions of lower difficulty level in comparison with the other topics that he wants to be included in his test.
+We want to dynamically establish the difficulty level of the next test to take into account the score history of the learner, and at the same time to give the learner the chance to improve in topics where he has more weaknesses.
+Specifically, if a trainee scores low in a particular topic, the next test should have more questions of lower difficulty level in comparison with the other topics that he wants to be included in his test.

 Let us assume that a learner wants to master the databases domain.
-In particular, he wants to test his knowledge in the following databases topics: indexing, deadlocks, queries and object-oriented databases.
+In particular, he wants to test his knowledge in the following database topics: indexing, deadlocks, queries and object-oriented databases.
 A simplified description of the questions stored in our evaluation system relating to these topics is presented in Table 1.
+The learner tests his knowledge on four topics related to databases.

-If the trainee has not been tested on these topics before, the topics would be represented in the first test in equal proportion (25% each in our case, since we have 4 fields of interest).
-For the next tests, we enforce an ordering relation such that:
+If the trainee has not been tested in these domains before, the topics would be represented in the first test in equal proportion (25% each in our case, since we have 4 fields of interest).